Universality of multiplicity distribution in proton-proton and electron-positron collisions

 where $p_{i}$ and $q_{i}$ are the incoming and the leading proton momenta, respectively. $x_{i}$ is a fraction of the longitudinal momentum carried by a leading proton, $x_{i}=q_{i,z}/p_{i,z}$, and $s=(p_{1}+p_{2})^{2}$.

+We note that a universal hadronization mechanizm in $e^{+}e^{-}$ and $pp$ collisions is strongly supported by the success of the statistical hadronization model \cite{Becattini:1996gy,Becattini:2008tx,Becattini:2009fv}, which provides a very good description of hadronic multiplicities with a common hadronization temperature.

-It this Letter we show that Eq. (\ref{mean_1}) can be extended to the whole multiplicity distribution.
-We demonstrate that NB with small values of $k$ in $pp$ results from NB in $e^{+}e^{-}$ once the effective energy in $pp$ is taken into account.
+In this paper we show that Eq. (\ref{mean_1}) can be naturally extended to the whole multiplicity distribution.
+In particular, we demonstrate that the broad multiplicity distributions measured in $pp$ collisions naturally result from relatively narrow multiplicity distributions observed in $e^{+}e^{-}$ interactions once the effective energy, $E_{\text{eff}}$, in $pp$ is properly taken into account.